Skip to main content

 SSRF Defense (4 Layers)

 Browser analysis operates on cached content, not live network requests.
-Four layers prevent Chrome from making any outbound connections:
+Four layers prevent Chrome from making any outbound connections (the reasoning behind this air-gapped design is covered in air-gapped headless fetch and SSRF pinning):

 1. Network.emulateNetworkConditions({offline: true}) — blocks all network